phil-opp/blog_os/blog/content/post/10-double-faults.md

 It worked!
 Here is what happens this time:

-1. The CPU executes the `int 1` instruction macro, which causes a software-invoked `Debug` exception.
+1. The CPU executes tries to write to `0xdeadbeaf`, which causes a page fault.
 2. Like before, the CPU looks at the corresponding entry in the IDT and sees that the present bit isn't set.
-Thus, it can't call the debug exception handler and a double fault occurs.
+Thus, a double fault occurs.
 3. The CPU jumps to the – now present – double fault handler.

 The triple fault (and the boot-loop) no longer occurs, since the CPU can now call the double fault handler.